Skrub Pipeline: fit, tune, and validate arbitrary data wrangling#

 Applying machine-learning estimators#

 As mentioned above, in addition to those usual operations, the expressions have a special attribute: .skb, which gives access to the methods and objects provided by Skrub.
-A particularly important one is .skb.apply(), which allows to scikit-learn estimators to the pipeline.
+A particularly important one is .skb.apply(), which allows to add scikit-learn estimators to the pipeline.

 >>> orders.skb.apply(skrub.TableVectorizer())